colinbeales/AzurePipelinesHOL/AzurePipelinesLab1.md

 <img src="images/Lab1_1.png" width="624"/>

-3. Give the project a name, e.g. Web App.
+3. Give the project a name, e.g. "PipelineHOL".
 Make sure that version control is set to Git (select Advanced to show the options) and click Create.
 You could equally choose to use TFVC but this lab has documented the steps for using Git.

 <img src="images/Lab1_2.png" width="424"/>